ayonious/deutsch-notizen/docs/prufung/B2/Wortschatz.md

 - Im bezug auf => (on the subject of...)
 Wir mussen jeden üben.(Im bezug auf Sprache-lernen)
 - Interessieren sich an(dativ) / für (akk)
 - Interessieren sich an(fativ)
+- In einem zug (in one go) => ich werde das Tee in einem Zug austrinken

 ## L